Job Fit Analysis: What It Is and How to Measure Role Fit

-Ideal Job Fit Analysis solves this by extracting patterns from 5-10 target job descriptions to show you exactly what employers in your target space are looking for.
+Ideal Job Fit Analysis solves this by extracting patterns from 5-10 target job descriptions, showing you exactly what employers in your target space are looking for.

 Why most job searches lack direction